Sky Lakes Wilderness

 The Sky Lakes Wilderness is a wilderness area located in the Rogue River–Siskiyou and Fremont–Winema national forests in the southern Cascade Range of Oregon in the United States.
 It comprises 116300 acre, of which 75695 acre are in the Rogue River–Siskiyou National Forest and 40605 acre are in the Fremont–Winema National Forest.
 It was established in 1984 under the Wilderness Act of 1964.

 Topography

 The Sky Lakes Wilderness straddles southern Oregon's Cascade Range from Crater Lake National Park southward to Oregon Route 140.
 It is approximately 6 mi wide and 27 mi long, with elevations ranging from 3800 ft in the canyon of the Middle Fork of the Rogue River to 9495 ft at the top of Mount McLoughlin, the highest peak in southern Oregon and the highest point in the Cascade Range between the Three Sisters and Mount Shasta.

 The Wilderness contains more than 200 pools of water, from small ponds to lakes of 30 to 40 acre.
 Fourmile Lake, near the southern end of the area, exceeds 900 acre.
-Several of the lakes at Sky Lakes, including Alta and Natasha, were found to have among the most chemically pure water known of all lakes in the world.
+Several of the lakes at Sky Lakes, including Alta and Natasha, are found to have among the most chemically pure water known of all lakes in the world.